Donald Trump May Have Just Violated The First Amendment By Kicking CNN’s Jim Acosta Out, Experts Say

 Even by Donald Trump’s standards, he reached a new low on Tuesday.
 According to several legal experts, President Trump might have just violated the First Amendment by kicking CNN’s Jim Acosta out of a press briefing.

-In light of Trump’s profane comments about immigrants coming to the United States from poorer African countries last week — dubbed the “s***holegate” — Acosta, an accredited White House journalist, wanted the President to clarify his stance.
-Trump, who was presiding over the press briefing along with his Kazakhastan counterpart Nursulatan Nazarbayev, pointed at Acosta and said “out,” leading Deputy Press Secretary Hogan Gidley getting “right up in [Acosta’s] face.”
+In light of Trump’s profane comments about immigrants coming to the United States from poorer African countries last week — dubbed the “s***holegate” — Acosta, an accredited White House journalist, wanted the president to clarify his stance.
+Trump, who was presiding over the press briefing along with his Kazakhstan counterpart Nursultan Nazarbayev, pointed at Acosta and said “out,” leading Deputy Press Secretary Hogan Gidley getting “right up in [Acosta’s] face.”
 Later, he was obstructed from asking questions by Trump’s aides.

 Infuriated by this denial of right to ask questions, Acosta took to Twitter to air his grievance, pointing out that the episode was akin to “something you might see in less democratic countries when people at the White House or officials of a foreign government attempt to get in the way of the press in doing their jobs.”

-Trump’s decision to kick Acosta out, who reports for CNN and with whom the President already shares something of an acrimonious relationship, has led to a backlash by observers who claim that Donald Trump’s attacks against the press are reaching unprecedented grounds.
-It led to Republican senator John McCain writing in The Washington Post that Trump’s actions were empowering dictators around the world.
+Trump’s decision to kick Acosta out, who reports for CNN and with whom the president already shares something of an acrimonious relationship, has led to a backlash by observers who claim that Donald Trump’s attacks against the press are reaching unprecedented grounds.
+It led to Republican Senator John McCain writing in the Washington Post that Trump’s actions were empowering dictators around the world.

 “He has threatened to continue his attempt to discredit the free press by bestowing ‘fake news awards’ upon reporters and news outlets whose coverage he disagrees with.
 Whether Trump knows it or not, these efforts are being closely watched by foreign leaders who are already using his words as cover as they silence and shutter one of the key pillars of democracy.”